-- 36. Plaintiffs hereby reallege and incorporate by reference herein, the allegations contained in Paragraphs 1 through 35, above, as if set forth in full. - 37.
+- 37. Plaintiffs hereby reallege and incorporate by reference herein, the allegations contained in Paragraphs 1 through 36, above, as if set forth in full. - 38.
 Pursuant to R.I.
-Gen. Laws § 23-24.6-23(d), following the issuance of a second NOV for failure to meet the applicable lead hazard reduction standards, "the unit may be considered abandoned and a public nuisance, which is a menace to public health." - 38.
+Gen. Laws § 23-24.6-23(d), following the issuance of a second notice of violation for failure to meet the applicable lead hazard reduction standards, "the unit may be considered abandoned and a public nuisance, which is a menace to public health." - 39.
 Additionally, pursuant to R.I.
 Gen. Laws § 10-1-1 et seq., the Attorney General may bring an action in the name of the state to "abate the nuisance and to perpetually enjoin the person or persons maintaining the nuisance and any or all persons owning any legal or equitable interest in the place from further maintaining ... the nuisance either directly or indirectly."
-Similarly, where, as here, the interests in the health and well-being of the People of the State of Rhode Island are implicated and there is harm and potential for further harm to the public interest such that this is a matter of concern to the general public, the Attorney General possesses parens patriae standing to commence legal action against the Defendants to stop their unlawful practices. - 39.
-Wherefore this Honorable Court should therefore enjoin the nuisance at the property.
+Similarly, where, as here, the interests in the health and well-being of the People of the State of Rhode Island are implicated and there is harm and potential for further harm to a substantial segment of the Rhode Island population, the Attorney

+General possesses parens patriae standing to commence legal action against the Defendants to stop their unlawful practices.

+40. Wherefore, this Court should therefore enjoin the nuisance at the property.